khanhmuy/Winblows-10-Post-Install/README.md

 Also, note that gaming-related apps and services will be removed/disabled.
 If you intend to use your system for gaming, adjust the scripts accordingly.

-**There is no undo**, I recommend only using these scripts on a fresh installation (including Windows Updates).
+~~**There is no undo**~~ **Undo options in progress**, I recommend only using these scripts on a fresh installation (after all updates).
 Test everything after running them before doing anything else.
-Also, there is no guarantee that everything will work after future updates since I cannot predict what Microsoft will do next.
+Also, there is no guarantee that everything will work after future updates since who the fuck knows what Microsoft will do next.

 Also, I would love to just have all the tweaks inside a single script module but i can't for various reasons